Illinois Compiled Statutes

 creditable service under this Article, (2) the individual files with the

-System an irrevocable election to become a participant before the effective date of this amendatory Act of the 97th General Assembly, (3) the
+System an irrevocable election to become a participant before January 5, 2012 (the effective date of Public Act 97-651), (3) the

 individual does not receive credit for that employment under any other Article